 Heinz Field By the Numbers

-Heinz Field is more than just a premiere football stadium with a view to die for!
+Heinz Field is more than just a premier football stadium with a view to die for!
 It is also:

 - 1.49 million sq. ft.

 - 2 3-story, club lounges (one on each end of the east and west sidelines)

 - 2 escalators

 - 2 freight elevators

 - 2.04 acres of natural grass playing surface (excluding warning track)

 - 15 novelty stands

 - 25 feet from end zone to first row spectator